-Known as the "Village of Cofresí," a name that alludes to the famous Puerto Rican pirate Roberto Cofresí y Ramírez de Arellano, Cabo Rojo is located in the southwest corner of Puerto Rico, about three hours from SJU airport.
+Known as the "Village of Cofresí," a name that alludes to the famous Puerto Rican pirate Roberto Cofresí y Ramírez de Arellano, Cabo Rojo is located in the southwest corner of Puerto Rico.

 A visit to the lighthouse can be paired with other exciting activities in the Cabo Rojo National Wildlife Refuge.
 Enjoy a day at the beach at the famous Playuela, also known as Playa Sucia, a stunning crescent-shaped beach with white sand that is ideal for swimming and relaxing.
 It’s also worth exploring the nearby hiking trails to discover a wealth of stunning views (and photo opportunities).

 There are a variety of other natural wonders scattered around nearby as well, including a natural bridge, salt flats (which have been a site for salt production since 1511), and panoramic views of salt mountains.
 Just make sure to bring sunscreen and plenty of water.